lmc2179/lmc2179.github.io/drafts/causalimpact.md

 $$\underbrace{\Delta_t}_{Effect} = \underbrace{y_t^1}_{Observed} - \underbrace{y_t^0}_{Not \ Observed}$$

-If we had the power to step into an alternate universe we could observe the effect directly
+If we had the power to step into an alternate universe we could observe the effect directly.
+Or if we could run an experiment since randomized experiments basically are alternate universes

 The fundamental problem of causal inference but we don't